 Not all individuals who take a weight-loss drug lose weight and not all people who smoke are thin.
 An explanation for these discrepancies is that each individual's genes respond differently to a specific environment.
-Alternatively, environmental factors can influence a person's gene profile, which is exemplified by the effects of the prenatal environment on body weight and fatness and disease incidence later in life.

-One example is a study of the offspring of women who were overweight during pregnancy had a greater propensity for being overweight and for developing Type 2 diabetes.
+Alternatively, environmental factors can influence a person's gene profile, which is exemplified by the effects of the prenatal environment on body weight and fatness and disease incidence later in life.1 propensity for being overweight and for developing Type 2 diabetes.
 Thus, undernutrition and overnutrition during pregnancy influence body weight and disease risk for offspring later in life.
 They do so by adapting energy metabolism to the early nutrient and hormonal environment in the womb.